marcelofern/marcelofern.github.io/posts/software-design/a-critique-of-solid/index.md

 #### Dynamic Polymorphism

-First of all, poly means *many* and morphism means *forms*.
-Many forms.
 In Object Oriented Programming this means we will have an abstract class with abstract methods (virtual functions), and concrete child classes implementing the actual code for each method.

-Now we add the word "Dynamic" in the bake, thus **Dynamic Polymorphism**.
-Here dynamic means that the form (concrete class implementation) is found during run time.
+Here the word "Dynamic" means that the form (concrete class implementation) is found during run time.
 Putting it all together and rewriting the code above, we end up with something like the example provided in Martin's paper:

 ```cpp
 class Modem {